 Interexchange is just one of many organizations dedicated to matching au pairs and families overseas.

 If you have a marketable skill that’s in demand, then why don’t you start freelancing?
-You can quickly get started while you work your current job and slowly build your business until you can quit your job.
+You can quickly get started while you work your current job and slowly transition to self employed jobs until you can quit your job.

 Writers, web designers, software engineers and similar jobs are all easily performed remotely, and payments can be made using Stripe or PayPal.You’ll set your own schedule and earn a living anywhere you land that has Wi-Fi access.
 Check out this Inc.com article for a list of websites that can help you get started.